vulcanize/chiba-clonk/docs/api/proto-docs.md

 <a name="ethermint.bond.v1.MsgWithdrawBond"></a>

 ### MsgWithdrawBond
-MsgRefillBond defines a SDK message for refill the amount for bond.
+MsgWithdrawBond defines a SDK message for withdrawing amount from bond.

 | Field | Type | Label | Description |